vovakulikov/flex-inputs/README.md

   <strong>flex-textarea</strong> components which can grow.
 </div>

-This package is still in the works, please do not use it now.
+This package is still in WIP, please do not use it now.

 ## Features